 For example, if the database only uses information from LinkedIn and email addresses, then you might miss a media contact who spends most of their time on Twitter.
-Similarly, if the database only uses Twitter information, you might find yourself sending direct messages to a Twitter account which is no longer in use.
+Similarly, if the database only uses Twitter information, you might find yourself sending direct messages to a Twitter account that is no longer in use.

 4) Search filters

 To make the most of a media database, you need it to be searchable.
 The ability to search the database you’re working with helps you find relevant contacts.
-For this reason, search filters should be nonnegotiable when you’re looking for the best media database.
+For this reason, search filters should be non-negotiable when you’re looking for the best media database.

 The following search filters will come in handy: